IEEE Transactions on Computational Biology and Bioinformatics

-IEEE/ACM Transactions on Computational Biology and Bioinformatics (abbreviated TCBB) is a bimonthly peer-reviewed scientific journal.
-It is a joint publication of the IEEE Computer Society, Association for Computing Machinery (ACM), IEEE Computational Intelligence Society (CIS), and the IEEE Engineering in Medicine and Biology Society.
-It is published in cooperation with the IEEE Control Systems Society.
+IEEE Transactions on Computational Biology and Bioinformatics (abbreviated TCBB) is a bimonthly peer-reviewed scientific journal.
+From 2004 to 2025 it was published under its former title IEEE/ACM Transactions on Computational Biology and Bioinformatics and was a joint publication of the IEEE Computer Society, the Association for Computing Machinery (ACM), the IEEE Computational Intelligence Society (CIS), and the IEEE Engineering in Medicine and Biology Society.

+Since 2025 it has been published under its present title by the IEEE Computer Society, the IEEE Computational Intelligence Society (CIS), and the IEEE Engineering in Medicine and Biology Society.

+Since its origin it has been published in cooperation with the IEEE Control Systems Society.

 The journal covers research related to: